July 16, 2019

 Wood is considered to be a biophilic material and not reliant on natural light or windows.
 Using wood as an exposed building material or design element has been shown in studies to reduce stress.
 Furthermore, there have been other studies revealing that businesses featuring wood in their lobby’s interior design are seen as more comfortable and more desirable to work for.
 Other studies from Japan have shown that our olfactory response to the alpha-pinenes in wood have a calming effect on humans.
 There is even an uptick in people practicing Shinrin-yoku, also known as forest bathing.

-A new report by FP Innovations® has a section on wood (start on page 16) showing clear links between our environment and our health and mood.
+There are clear links between our environment and our health and mood.
 After all, we typically spend more than ninety percent of each day near and inside buildings.
 It only makes sense that buildings themselves influence how we feel both physically and mentally.
 It’s for that reason that we should do everything possible to ensure that buildings provide a safe, healthy, supportive environment for those inside.

-BUILDINGS AND WELL-being
+BUILDINGS AND WELL-BEING

 Did you know that some buildings are designed with people’s health and wellness in mind?
 WELL-certified buildings have been designed for just that purpose.
 This evidence-based certification process measures the performance of those features of a building that affect our health and well-being.